Freezer Block from the 'Freezing Works, Patea: The Taranaki Scene'...

 Edition 1 of 8

-Media Light jet archival print on Fuji paper scanned from large format (10 x 4 inch) colour transparency film.
+Media Light jet archival print on Fuji paper scanned from large format (10 x 4 inch) colour transparency film

-Measurements 1150 x 3000 mm
+Measurements 1150 x 3000mm

 About